Print On Demand Fulfillment

 Submitting orders to multiple printers or vendors (splitting needed)

 Shopify and BigCommerce have different instructions for splitting orders.
-See this guide for more information.
+See the linked guides for more information.
 All other integrations split using the instructions below.
+For detailed instructions on splitting orders, read the How to Split Orders guide.

 Orders that need to be sent to different printers and/or vendors, will be split based on the location field in the item details.